-Conspiracy to Violate the Foreign Corrupt Practices Act (18 U.S.C. § 371)
+Conspiracy to Violate the Foreign Corrupt Practices Act

+(18 U.S.C. § 371)

-- Paragraphs 1 through 19 of this Indictment are re-alleged and 20. incorporated by reference as if set out in full. - From at least in and around late 2003 through in and around March 21.
-2005, in the Southern District of Texas, and elsewhere, the defendants, JAMES K. TILLERY, being an officer, employee and agent of a "domestic concern" under the FCPA, and PAUL G. NOVAK, being an agent of a domestic concern under the FCPA, did willfully, that is, with the intent to further the object of the conspiracy, and knowingly combine, conspire, confederate and agree with each other, Consultant 2, Jason Edward Steph, Jim Bob Brown, GCCB Employees 1, 2 and 3, Willbros Ecuador Employees 1 and 2, and others known and unknown to the Grand Jury, to commit an offense against the United States, that is, willfully to make use of the mails and means and instrumentalities of interstate commerce corruptly in furtherance of an offer, payment, promise to pay, and authorization of the payment of any money, or offer, gift, promise to give, and authorization of the giving of anything of value to any foreign official and any foreign political party or official thereof for purposes of: (i) influencing acts and decisions of such foreign official, party official and party in his and its official capacity; (ii) inducing such foreign official, party official and party to do and omit to do acts in violation of the lawful duty of such official and party; (iii) securing an improper advantage; and (iv) inducing such foreign official, party official and party to use his or its influence with a foreign government and instrumentalities thereof to affect and influence acts and decisions of such government and instrumentalities, in order to assist WGI, WII, the Willbros Nigerian Subsidiaries, the joint venture consortium comprised of WWA/WNL and GCCB, WSOS, and others known and unknown to the Grand Jury, in obtaining and retaining business for and with, and directing business to, WGI, WII, the Willbros Nigerian Subsidiaries, the joint venture consortium comprised of WWA/WNL and GCCB, and WSOS, all in violation of Title 15, United States Code, § 78dd-2(a) and 78dd-2(i).
+21. Paragraphs 1 through 20 of this Information are re-alleged and incorporated by reference as if set out in full.

+22. From at least in and around late 2003, through in and around March 2005, in the Southern District of Texas, and elsewhere, the defendants, WILLBROS GROUP, INC., being an "issuer" under the FCPA, and WILLBROS INTERNATIONAL, INC., being a "domestic concern" under the FCPA, did willfully, that is, with the intent to further the object of the conspiracy, and knowingly combine, conspire, confederate and agree with each other, Doe 1, Consultant 1, Consultant 2, Jason Edward Steph, Jim Bob Brown, GCCB Employees 1, 2 and 3, Willbros Ecuador Employees 1 and 2, and others, known and unknown, to commit offenses against the United States, that is:

+a. willfully to make use of the mails and means and instrumentalities of interstate commerce corruptly in furtherance of an offer, payment, promise to pay, and authorization of the payment of any money, or offer, gift, promise to give, and authorization of the giving of anything of value to any foreign official and any foreign political party or official thereof for purposes of: (i) influencing acts and decisions of such foreign official, party official and party in his and its official capacity; (ii) inducing such foreign official, party official and party to do and omit to do acts in violation of the lawful duty of such official and party; (iii) securing an improper advantage; and (iv) inducing such foreign official, party official and party to use his or its influence with a foreign government and instrumentalities thereof to affect and influence acts and decisions of such government and instrumentalities, in order to assist WGI, WII, the Willbros Nigerian Subsidiaries, the joint venture consortium comprised of WWA/WNL and GCCB, WSOS, and others, known and unknown, in obtaining and retaining business for and with, and directing business to, WGI, WII, the Willbros Nigerian Subsidiaries, the joint venture consortium comprised of WWA/WNL and GCCB, and WSOS, all in violation of Title 15, United States Code, §§ 78dd-1(a) and (g), 78dd-2(a) and (i); and b. knowingly and willfully falsify books, records and accounts of WII and WGI which, as a result, failed to reflect accurately, fairly and in reasonable detail, the transactions and disposition of the assets of WGI, in violation of Title 15, United States Code, §§ 78m(b)(2)(A), 78m(b)(5) and 78ff(a).

-PURPOSE AND OBJECT OF THE CONSPIRACY
+PURPOSES AND OBJECTS OF THE CONSPIRACY

-22. The primary purpose and object of the conspiracy was to make corrupt payments to Nigerian and Ecuadoran government officials in order to assist in obtaining and retaining business for WGI, WII, and their foreign subsidiaries and business partners, to secure an improper advantage from those officials, and to induce those officials to provide preferential treatment to WGI, WII and their foreign subsidiaries and business partners in connection with oil and gas pipeline construction projects in Nigeria and Ecuador.
+23. The primary purposes and objects of the conspiracy were to (a) make corrupt payments to Nigerian and Ecuadorian government officials in order to assist in obtaining and retaining business for WGI, WII, and their foreign subsidiaries and business partners, to secure an improper advantage from those officials, and to induce those officials to provide preferential treatment to WGI, WII and their foreign subsidiaries and business partners in connection with oil and gas pipeline construction projects in Nigeria and Ecuador, and (b) falsify books, records and accounts of WII and WGI in connection with the corrupt payments in Nigeria, in order to make the payments appear as legitimate business expenses when, in fact, they were bribes to Nigerian and Ecuadorian officials.